 We at the VILLAGE OF DODSON WATER SYSTEM work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
-Additional information on the water system can be found at www.ldh.la.gov/watergrade.
 Please call our office if you have questions.

-Our water system grade is an A. Our water system report card can be found at https://dodson.myruralwater.com/documents/1594/LA1127005_WaterGrade_2022.pdf.
+Our water system grade was a "A".
+Our water system report card can be found at https://dodson.myruralwater.com/documents/1594/LA1127005_WaterGrade_2023.pdf